New ReleasesJack and Jekyll

 L'évaluation et l'enseignement des sciences et des technologies

-Assessment and teaching of science and technologies The question of evaluation is particularly present and lively in educational systems.
+The question of evaluation is particularly present and lively in educational systems.
 Yet, paradoxically, it does not appear to be a subject of primary importance in science and technology education research.
 This issue of RDST attempts to take stock of what this research has to say on this subject.

 Tracés, hors-série 2022